 A Teacher has 3 years of seniority in district 'A" has been laid off with recall rights.
 While still holding recall rights in district "A", the teacher secures a continuing appointment in district "B".
 Once ported, this teacher would have 3 years seniority in district "B", 3 years of seniority in district "A" for recall purposes only and 0 years of seniority in district "A" for any other purposes.
 After working 2 years in school district "B" this teacher's recall rights in school district "A" are lost.
-No further seniority can be ported from district "A" to district "B" and for record keeping purposes, the teacher's seniority record in district "A" would be zero for all purposes.
+No further seniority record in district "A" would be zero for all purposes.